sequelize/sequelize/README.md

 `npm install sequelize`

-From 3.0.0 and up Sequelize will follow SEMVER.
+From 3.0.0 and up Sequelize will follow [SEMVER](http://semver.org).
 3.0.0 contains important security fixes so we highly recommend that users upgrade.

 Starting from 4.0.0 Sequelize will only support Node v4 and above to use ES6 features.
-If you are still using older versions like 1.7 or 2.0, Please consider updating to latest v3.

 ## Features